Baits and Lures

 Post hole method:

 Dig a post hole as deep and narrow as you can.
-Fill it with your favorite bait.
+Fill it with your favorite bait, add some BoarMasters Nitro feed additive with it.
 The hogs will dig and work at it until it is gone.
 They can’t leave it alone.
 The more they dig the more they cover it up with dirt.
 They know it’s there, but it is hard for them to get to.
 That drives them crazy and makes them work longer for it.

 Old rain or food barrels work the best.
-Just fill it with your favorite bait, cut a 1-1/4 inch hole on the side as close to the bottom as you can.
+Just fill it with your favorite bait, add some Nitro or Sour Mash excel and cut a 1-1/4 inch hole on the side as close to the bottom as you can.
 If you can; re-enforce it with a metal plate.
 This method produces competition, only one hog can eat at a time, which makes other hogs sneak in during daylight hours to get some food before the night crowd comes in.